open-rmf/rmf_deployment_template/README.md

 docker-compose -f devel/docker-compose-local.yaml up -d
 ```

 Now access the dashboard with: http://localhost:3000/dashboard and try dispatch a task.
+Do note that this launches the [`dashboard-no-auth`](devel/dashboard-no-auth/) docker image instead, which does not require authentication.

 </details>